Document

 Quarterly update

 Cyber awareness training is ongoing, as part of induction for new staff/ Members, and refreshed periodically.
-We have rolled out Phishing training to members, as well as staff.
+We have rolled out Phishing training to members, and staff.
 We are following government advice re heightened Cyber Security Threats.
-PSN Accreditation for 2024 has been achieved..
+PSN Accreditation for 2024 has been achieved.
+PSN 2025 will be worked on once the move from Parkside to Albery House of all IT equipment has taken place.
+Work on PSN is scheduled to start at the end of June 2025 (Move successfully completed in May 2025).
 Backups have been reviewed and improved.
 A test scenario has been completed with relevant Heads of Service, to test Silver and Bronze liaison and operational continuity in a simulated cyber attack.
-No major issues were identifed.
+No major issues were identified.

 Target Risk